-During the spring of 2017, the Division of PM&R will hold the Twelfth Annual James R. Swenson, MD, Scientific Symposium.
-The purpose of the symposium is to encourage the research mission of the division by highlighting recent research produced by division faculty and residents.
-The symposium also brings in external speakers on topics relevant to the division’s research activities.
+During the spring of 2021, the Department of PM&R will hold the 16th Annual James R. Swenson, MD, Scientific Symposium.
+The purpose of the symposium is to encourage the research mission of the department by highlighting recent research produced by department faculty and residents.
+The symposium also brings in external speakers on topics relevant to the department’s research activities.

-We look forward to the opportunity to showcase the division’s research.
-We are also very thankful for the opportunity to honor Dr. Swenson in this way, and we hope that his family is pleased with us and with the further development of the division’s research program.
-The wonderful success for this symposium is due in large part to the work of Richard Kendall, DO, who has been the symposium organizer.
+We look forward to the opportunity to showcase the department’s research.
+We are also very thankful for the opportunity to honor Dr. Swenson in this way, and we hope that his family is pleased with us and with the further development of the department’s research program.
+The wonderful success for this symposium is due in large part to the work of Colby Hansen, MD, who is the symposium organizer.

 The University of Utah School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 Registration is free and continuing medical education credit is available for attendance at the symposium.

 Sixteenth Annual James R. Swenson, M.D.
 Scientific Symposium Day Event Schedule - Thursday, May 20th, 2021